-Mitigation planning for the Susitna Hydroelectric Project has emphasized both approaches.
-The prioritized sequence of options from avoidance through compensation has been applied to each impact issue.
+Mitigation planning for the Susitna Hydroelectric Project has empha-The prioritized sequence of options from sized both approaches. avoidance through compensation has been applied to each impact issue.
 If full mitigation can be achieved at a high priority option, lower options may not be considered.
-In the resulting Mitigation Plan, measures to avoid, minimize, or rectify potential impacts are treated Specifications for facility siting and design, in greatest detail. special mitigation facilities, construction procedures, and scheduling of project actions to mitigate adverse effects on the biota are These are summarized in Appendix EB.
-Monitoring and presented. maintenance of mitigation features to reduce impacts over time are recognized as an integral part of the mitigation process.
+In the resulting Mitigation Plan, measures to avoid, minimize, or rectify potential impacts are treated in greatest detail.
+Specifications for facility siting and design, special mitigation facilities, construction procedures, and scheduling of project actions to mitigate adverse effects on the biota are presented.
+These are summarized in Appendix EB.
+Monitoring and maintenance of mitigation features to reduce impacts over time are recognized as an integral part of the mitigation process.